Who We Are

 Board of Directors

-The SHTA Board of Directors consists of members from a variety of locations, careers, backgrounds, and age groups meets four times a year to make policy decisions and guide the work of the Association.
+The SHTA Board of Directors consists of members from a variety of locations, careers, backgrounds, and age groups.
+The board meets four times a year to make policy decisions and guide the work of the Association.
 Take a look at who’s part of the board here.

 Since 1986 members and donors have been providing the financial support necessary to build and maintain the trail.
 Approximately 60% of the Association’s operating budget comes from donations, membership fees, and other charitable contributions.
 The Trail has grown in popularity and aged over the years, which means this support is critical to our work to renew the Trail.
 Now more than ever, we hope you’ll join or donate to ensure our link to nature along the North Shore.